Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 KPV enters cells (partly via the di/tripeptide transporter PepT1 in intestinal epithelium and immune cells) and acts intracellularly to inhibit NF-kB activation, decreasing production of pro-inflammatory cytokines.
 The anti-inflammatory effect is receptor-independent with respect to melanocortin receptors, distinguishing KPV from pigmentation-inducing MC1R agonists.

-All in vivo evidence is preclinical.
-Dalmasso et al. (Gastroenterology 2008) demonstrated PepT1-mediated uptake and reduction of DSS/TNBS colitis in mice.
-Kannengiesser et al. (Inflammatory Bowel Diseases 2008) showed anti-inflammatory effects in two murine colitis models.
-Additional preclinical work (largely from the Merlin group at Georgia State) explores nanoparticle/conjugate oral delivery for IBD, and models of atopic dermatitis, asthma, and wound healing show activity.
+Dalmasso et al. (Gastroenterology 2008; PMID 18061177) demonstrated PepT1-mediated uptake of KPV and reduction of DSS- and TNBS-induced colitis in mice.
+Kannengiesser et al. (Inflammatory Bowel Diseases 2008; PMID 18092346) showed anti-inflammatory effects in two murine colitis models at least partly independent of MC1R signaling.
+Brzoska et al. (Endocrine Reviews 2008; PMID 18612139) reviewed alpha-MSH and related tripeptides, summarizing NF-kB suppression across cell types.
+Subsequent preclinical work (largely from the Merlin group at Georgia State) has explored oral nanoparticle and polysaccharide-hydrogel delivery for IBD.
 No controlled human trials have been published.

-Aggregated from 71 lab-verified Certificates of Analysis uploaded directly by 1 verified lab.
+Aggregated from 94 lab-verified Certificates of Analysis uploaded directly by 2 verified labs.
 Purity averages exclude values outside [50%, 100%] to filter unit-misreads.

 COAs